sigp/lighthouse-tg-bot/README.md

 This project is under-development and **not production-ready**.

-Presently, this only works with the following branch of Lighthouse https://github.com/sigp/lighthouse/pull/2416.
+Presently, this only works with Lighhouse on [PR #2416].
 No other clients are supported at this stage.

 ## Features